adiyoss/StructED/README.md

 Direct Loss
 ===

- - eta:				 eta - learning rate
+ - eta:				 learning rate
  - epsilon:			 epsilon parameter for the DL

 CRF
 ===

- - eta:				 	eta - learning rate
+ - eta:				 	learning rate
  - lambda:				lambda parameter for the CRF

 Ramp Loss
 ===

- - eta:				 eta - learning rate
+ - eta:				 	learning rate
  - lambda:				 lambda parameter for the RL

 Probit Loss
 ===

- - eta:				 eta - learning rate
+ - eta:				 learning rate
  - lambda:				 lambda parameter for the PL
  - num_of_iteration:		 number of iteration for generation noise